piperun/billybot/README.md

 - Any mentioning of G2A within the bot - due to questionable business practices

 ## Coming soon
-- rewrite of the code to try and be more modular nad have a package like oriented system
+- rewrite of the code to try and be more modular and have a package like oriented system
 - certain mod features such as putting on rules and what not
 - restructure of the settings.json file.
 - Fix the website